tomsennett/UPYOURS/README.md

 - **Conflicts**: Be mindful of potential conflicts with other libraries or frameworks, especially those that also use `requestAnimationFrame`.

 ## About
-UPYOURS was created by me, [TomSennett](https://wherecouldtom.be).
+UPYOURS was created by me, [Tom Sennett](https://wherecouldtom.be).
 I am an award-winning indie game designer, web developer, and artist.
 In my independent projects and in contract work, I often need to quickly stand up a web frontend that can do very basic tasks like handle input, pass data around, and change the state of things.
 Full frameworks like React and Vue are overkill, and even more streamlined solutions like Alpine and Svelte often bring more complexity than needed.

 UPYOURS adopts a global update loop modeled after game engines like Unity and GameMaker.
 It leverages the built-in support and flexibility of CSS selectors so that you can declare very simply in JS to a set of elements "this is how you behave", similar to how CSS declares "this is how you look".
 In this way, you can combine simple behaviors into complex systems, and ensure elements function dynamically regardless of the state of themselves or the rest of the DOM.